A&E (Accident and Emergency) Negligence Claims

 A&E consultants are highly-qualified doctors who oversee the care of emergency patients, usually during their first four hours in hospital.
 Along with A&E nurses, they provide a vital service, in often the most critical of circumstances.

-Tasked with treating casualties, and diagnosing then of thousands of patients a year, with injuries ranging from anything from minor cuts to major road traffic accidents, or critical illnesses such as stroke or cardiac arrest, in the majority of cases, the A&E department work extremely well, and the service they provide is excellent.
+Tasked with treating casualties, and diagnosing tens of thousands of patients a year, with injuries ranging from anything from minor cuts to major road traffic accidents, or critical illnesses such as stroke or cardiac arrest, in the majority of cases, the A&E department work extremely well, and the service they provide is excellent.

 When is the A&E Department negligent?

 The Accident and Emergency (A&E) department or Emergency Department at hospital is for major, life-threatening illnesses and injuries.
-Most A&E departments offer access 24 hours a day, 365 days a year, with the main role of the A&E department being to asses, treat and refer patients suffering from a serious bodily injury, or illness.
+Most A&E departments offer access 24 hours a day, 365 days a year, with the main role of the A&E department being to asses, treat, and refer patients suffering from a serious bodily injury, or illness.

 Those who attend the A&E department of their local hospital are often suffering from serious chest pains, loss of consciousness, injuries from an assault, or even road traffic accident, and so the A&E staff are called upon to make decisions affecting your health, whilst they are under pressure.